-If you are looking for a natural skin care recipe for bar soap, try this Homemade Oatmeal Soap Recipe.
+If you are looking for a natural skin care recipe for bar soap, try this Oatmeal Soap Recipe.
 It smells amazing and you will reap the benefits of the lavender!

-Homemade Oatmeal Soap Recipe
+Easy Oatmeal Soap Recipe

 This oatmeal soap recipe is so easy to make and the benefits to your skin are incredible!